 - Recommend to the Board regarding appointment, compensation and oversee the work of the external auditors appointed by UCL to conduct the annual audit.
-The Auditors will report to the audit committee. - Resolve any disagreements between management and the auditor regarding financial reporting. - Pre-approve all auditing and permitted non- audit services performed by the company's external audit firm. - Retain independent counsel, accountants or others to advise the committee or assist in the conduct of an investigation. - Seek any information it requires from employees all of whom are directed to cooperate with the committee's requests - or external parties. - Meet with company officers, external auditors, or outside counsel, as necessary. - Delegate authority to subcommittees, including the authority to pre-approve all auditing and permitted non-audit services, providing that such decisions are presented to the full committee at its next Committee meeting.
+The Auditors will report to the audit committee. - Resolve any disagreements between management and the auditors regarding financial reporting. - Pre-approve all auditing and permitted non- audit services performed by the external audit firm. - Seek any information it requires from employees all of whom are directed to cooperate with the committee's requests - or external parties. - Meet with company officers, external auditors, or outside counsel, as necessary.

-- review the implementation of key accounting policies and financial reporting; - evaluate the implementation of the internal control systems and the risk management process.
+- Review the implementation of key accounting policies and financial reporting; - Evaluate the implementation of the internal control systems and the risk management process; - Recommend to the Board steps needed to improve the system of internal control.